-The online Master of Science in Criminal Justice (MSCJ) degree is designed for professionals within the criminal justice system who want to advance their career or strengthen their knowledge.
+The online Master of Science in Criminal Justice (MSCJ) degree is designed for professionals within the legal system who want to advance their career or strengthen their knowledge.

-Offered by the College of Arts & Sciences at the University of Louisville, the criminal justice online master’s degree delivers a forward-thinking curriculum that builds unwavering crime fighters and justice advocates—helping you move yourself, and our society, forward.
+Offered by the College of Arts & Sciences at the University of Louisville, the criminal justice online master’s degree delivers a forward-thinking curriculum that emphasizes ethics, responsibility and social dynamics in addition to the theory and practice of criminal justice procedures and research methods helping you move yourself, and our society, forward.
 You will learn from award-winning faculty with extensive expertise in the criminal justice system, justice administration, theories of crime and delinquency, legal issues in criminal justice, and advanced statistics and research methods.

 Complete your degree on your own time through fully online and accelerated classesLearn More